zaratepablo/zaratepablo.github.io/_pages/about.md

   - /about.html
 ---

-<div style="text-align: justify"> I am an Argentina Economist interested in applied microeconomics and econometrics.
-I am a pre-doctoral Research Fellow at the European Bank for Reconstruction and Development.
+<div style="text-align: justify"> I am an Argentine economist interested in applied microeconomics and econometrics.
+I am a pre-doctoral Research Fellow at the European Bank for Reconstruction and Development. </div>

-I hold a B.A. in Economics from Universidad de San Andrés, where I am currently finishing a M.A. in Economics. </div>
+<div style="text-align: justify"> I hold a B.A. in Economics from Universidad de San Andrés, where I am currently finishing a M.A. in Economics. </div>